 Exploring the Emotional Experience of Depression

-Some days, just getting out of bed feels like climbing a mountain.
+On some days, just getting out of bed can feel like an impossible task.

-Asking for help isn’t weak – it’s brave.
-You’ve got this, girl.
-One day at a time.
+Asking for help is a sign of incredible strength.
+You’ve got this, one day at a time.

 Identifying Key Symptoms of Depression

-Depression leaves its mark in many ways.
-It’s not just feeling sad – it messes with your body, mind, and emotions.
+Depression shows up in many different ways.
+It isn’t just about feeling sad, it affects your body, your thoughts, and your emotions.

 Emotional Changes